The AIGA Residents program

 Experience in professional development or training events preferred, as well as knowledge of the design industry, adult learning theory, and/or evaluation methods.

-Please send a resume and cover letter as a single PDF to AIGA’s program director
+Please send a resume and cover letter as a single PDF to AIGA’s program director with the subject line “Learning and development resident”.

 No telephone calls, please.
 AIGA is an equal opportunity employer.